Chinese Media to Rex Tillerson: 'Prepare for Military Clash'

 “Tillerson’s statements regarding the islands in the South China Sea are far from professional,” the Chinese Communist Party–linked Global Times declared in an editorial on Friday.
 “If Trump’s diplomatic team shapes future Sino-U.S. ties as it is doing now, the two sides had better prepare for a military clash.”

-The state-backed China Daily described Tillerson’s remarks as “a mish-mash of naivety, shortsightedness, worn-out prejudices, and unrealistic political fantasies.
+The state-backed China Daily described Tillerson’s remarks as “a mishmash of naivety, shortsightedness, worn-out prejudices, and unrealistic political fantasies.
 Should he act on them in the real world, it would be disastrous [and] set a course for devastating confrontation between China and the U.S.”

 Although Donald Trump has been fiercely critical of China during his campaign, his attacks have typically focused on alleged unfair trade practices that the U.S. President-elect claims have “stolen” American jobs.
 The Trump Administration’s trade team has been stocked with outspoken China trade hawks, such as Peter Navarro and Robert Lighthizer.